microsoft/containerregistry/client-firewall-rules.md

 ### Q&A

 - **Q: If both domains are secure, why are you making this change?**
-  **A:** We've received feedback that multiple root domains, questionable security practices and confusing and it’s not obvious registries require multiple endpoints.
-To proactively address any potential security issues that may arise in future, we are putting both endpoints under `microsoft.com` resulting in more trust and confidence that these are operated by Microsoft.
+  **A:** We've received feedback that having multiple root domains is confusing as it's not obvious that registries require multiple endpoints.
+To proactively address any potential security issues we are putting both endpoints under `microsoft.com` providing more trust and confidence that these are operated by Microsoft.

 - **Q: What should I do to prepare for this change?**
   **A:** If you require client firewall rules, follow the above guidance, adding both data endpoints to your outbound firewall rules.
 If you do not use outbound firewall rules, no change is necessary.
 - **Q: Are there any risks to adding both endpoints?**